Notice: Coronavirus (COVID-19)

 Latest Official Travel Advice:

 On 30 June, the countries of the EU’s Schengen Area adopted a recommendation on the gradual lifting of travel restrictions with some countries.
-Ireland is not part of the Schengen Area and has not taken any decision to change its entry policy for international travellers.
+Ireland is not part of the Schengen Area and has not taken any decision to change its entry policy for travellers from the United States.
 Any policy changes will be clearly communicated on www.dfa.ie and from Irish government sources.

 Latest Local Information: